safespring/web/content/en/services/containerplatform.md

 The most important technical advantage is not one isolated feature.
 It is that the service is shaped as a usable platform boundary from day one.
 That matters because platform teams rarely struggle with creating a cluster.
 They struggle with making the cluster consistent, supportable, secure, and ready for production use.

-{{% custom-card image="/img/graphics/safespring-image.svg" cardtitle="What this means in practice" %}}
+{{< custom-card-logo image="/img/graphics/safespring-cloud.webp" logo="/img/graphics/safespring-byline-blue.svg" logoAlt="Safespring logo" cardtitle="What this means in practice" >}}
 The architecture is designed to give you:

 - a self-service model through portal and API instead of manual cluster administration